-In November 2012 me and my wife were on our honeymoon in France.
-We visited south France and rented a Citroen c4 Picasso, a Diesel EGS6 (electronic auto gearbox).
+In November 2012 me and my wife were in south France.
+We rented a Citroen c4 Picasso, a Diesel EGS6 (electronic auto gearbox).
 We drove about 1000 km on it, throughout a week.
 We had one rainy day but the rest were sunny.
 We drove in town and outside and on a few unpaved trails as well.

 My relationship with the Citroen was a love and hate relationship from minute one.
 This is overall a good car and it’s obvious that Citroen went out of it’s head to build a good family car.
 The result is not quite good as they planned and I’ll explain why.